Updated: June 2026

 Why does my home get showings but no offers?

 Showings without offers usually mean the home is priced high enough to attract curiosity but not low enough to match buyer expectations once they see it in person.
 A specific condition issue that isn’t visible in photos, an awkward layout, a busy street, or a small backyard can also explain the gap.
-If showings are consistently ending without follow-up, ask your agent for direct feedback from the buyers who came through — the pattern in that feedback usually identifies the problem quickly.
+If showings are consistently ending without follow-up, ask your Realtor® for direct feedback from the buyers who came through.
+The pattern in that feedback usually identifies the problem quickly.

 Is it harder to sell a condo than a house in the GTA right now?

 Yes, considerably.
-Condos averaged roughly 43 days on market in the GTA in early 2026, compared to 23 days for semi-detached homes and 33 days for detached homes.
+Condos are the slowest-moving segment in the GTA, often taking close to twice as long as a well-priced semi-detached home.
 Elevated inventory, reduced investor demand, and competition from new completions and assignment sales make the condo segment the most challenging in the current market.
 Precise pricing from day one and strong presentation are especially important for condo sellers who want to avoid a prolonged listing period.

 What’s the single most important thing a seller can do if their home isn’t selling?

 Get an honest, data-driven diagnosis before making any changes.
-Most sellers who have a stalled listing have already been told the home will sell eventually, or that the market is slow, or that buyers just haven’t found it yet.
-In most cases, the home has a specific, fixable problem — usually pricing — and the sooner it’s identified and corrected, the less damage accumulates.
+Most sellers who have a stale listing have already been told the home will sell eventually, or that the market is slow, or that buyers just haven’t found it yet.
+In most cases, the home has a specific, fixable problem, usually pricing, and the sooner it’s identified and corrected, the less damage accumulates.
 Every additional week at the wrong price or with the wrong presentation costs the seller money on the eventual sale.

 Keith & Françoise Real Estate Team